bdorney/CMS_GEM_Analysis_Framework/README.txt

             of the observable in question over the entire detector.
 The TH1F in question will always have the bin range [Avg - 5 * StdDev, Avg + 5 * StdDev) with a bin width of 0.25 * StdDev.
 Here "Avg" is the average of the dataset and "StdDev" is the dataset's standard deviation.
-This TH1F will also be automatically fit with a Gaussian whose mean and sigma parameters will be written on the TPad.
-The percent error of the dataset, defined as sigma / mean from the Gaussian, will also be displayed on the TPad.
+This TH1F will also be automatically fit with both a Gaussian and a Landau distribution.
+The Fit with the lowest Normalized Chi2 value will be kept.
+The whose mean (MPV) and sigma (scale) parameter of the stored Gaussian (Landau) will be written on the TPad.
+The percent error of the dataset, defined as sigma / mean (scale / MPV) from the Gaussian (Landua), will also be displayed on the TPad.
 This offers an "at a glance" look at the total distribution for a given observable and may help understand an immediate pass/fail condition.

             # 4.f.i.III 1D Fit Summary Plots Stored in "Summary" folder
             # --------------------------------------------------------